 All the books at the Barber Fine Art Library are the property of the Henry Barber Trust and are reference only.
 This ensures that all items are available to library users unless actively being used by another reader on the premises.
 There is a substantial collection of loanable books on Art History Curating and Visual Studies in the Main Library.

-Only a small proportion of our books are displayed in the Reading Rooms.
+Only a small proportion of our books are displayed in the Reading Room.
 Most of the books are kept in the Research Reserve – shown as RRART on FindIt@Bham.
+Please note the Barber Institute Prints and Drawings Study Room also houses a small number of rare books and manuscripts which do not belong to the library.
+For more information about these please see our Rare Books page.

 The University of Birmingham online catalogue, FindIt@Bham, can be used to search the library’s book collection.
 Please see Searching the library for more information about the online catalogues available.